aarneranta/chalmers-advanced-python/labs/README.md

 Thus there is only one way to gain grade 3, but several ways for the higher grades.

 In addition to the labs, you will have to pass the exam.
-As specified in the course plan, the exam includes extra questions for the extra parts.
-Your final grade is the minimum of grade from the labs or the grade from the exam.
+Your final grade is the grade from the labs - provided you have passed the exam.

 But don't worry: the exam will be easy for those who have made the labs!
 Since the exam is individual, it is still possible that one member or